Relocating to Florida

 VI.
 Sales and Use Taxes

 The State of Florida collects a tax on the sale of all tangible personal property, with certain exceptions.
-The tax rate is 6% of the purchase price, but may vary by county.
+The tax rate is generally 6% of the purchase price, but may vary by county.

 The State of Florida also imposes a “transient rentals tax,” which is a sales and use tax equal to 6% of the rentals charged for the occupancy of most accommodations (such as hotels, motels and apartments) for a term of six months or less.
 Certain types of accommodations, such as licensed nursing homes, are exempt from this tax.
 The transient rentals tax is collected in addition to other taxes or fees imposed on the same rental agreement, such as the tourist development tax.